Got travel plans?

 E: (1) & (2) large safety pins and straight pins

 (12) finger pin cushion

-Needles (4), safety pins (1), straight pins (2), needle threaders (3), snaps (6), and hooks and eyes sets (7) can all be found in the sewing notions and/or craft section of Walmart, or in the sewing notions section of JoAnn’s.
+Needles (4), safety pins (1), straight pins (2), needle threaders (3), snaps (6), and hook and eye sets (7) can all be found in the sewing notions and/or craft section of Walmart, or in the sewing notions section of JoAnn.
 I found all of the buttons (5) in my extras box where I put the ones that come with clothing.
 You could probably pick up a package of assorted sized and colored buttons at garage sales or discount stores, if you don’t have any on hand.

 All of the thread (8) came from other sewing kits, both purchased and picked up from hotels during stays.
 I just pulled together what I felt like I would need for this particular project.
 You could always take something small, round and plastic, or a small piece of cardboard and make your own.

-I also took the folding scissors (9) out of a larger sewing kit that I think I bought at Walmart many years ago.
+I also took the folding scissors (9) out of a larger sewing kit I bought at Walmart many years ago.
 They’re decent quality and fit in this kit so well.
 The measuring tape (10) came out of a sewing kit from the dollar store.

 TINY FINGER PIN CUSHION